Online ordering boom gives rise to virtual restaurants

 UberEats has helped launch 4,000 such virtual restaurants worldwide, about half of them in the U.S. and Canada, according to Kristen Adamowski, head of Uber’s virtual restaurants program.

 One restaurant owner, Rick Scott, said Uber saved his Brooklyn business.
-Scott first opened a cafe serving coffee, pastries and ice-cream in Crown Heights, a lower-income neighborhood of the New York borough.
+Scott first opened a cafe serving coffee, pastries and ice cream in Crown Heights, a lower-income neighborhood.
 But it was the only sit-in restaurant for blocks around and “the neighborhood just wasn’t ready for it,” Scott said.

 Sales were slumping when he reached out Uber, which told him there was latent demand for specialty burgers in the surrounding area.
 Scott launched Gerizim Burger Factory on UberEats with a Caribbean-inspired menu of jerk and calypso burgers.